autoplot/documentation/javadoc/org/das2/components/BatchMaster.md

+# org.das2.components.BatchMaster

-# org.das2.components.BatchMasterBatchMaster is a object that runs through a batch file, controlling a time axis to produce a series of images.
+BatchMaster is a object that runs through a batch file, controlling a time axis to produce a series of images.

-BatchMaster( org.das2.graph.DasCanvas canvas )
+# BatchMaster( org.das2.graph.DasCanvas canvas )
 Creates a new instance of BatchMaster

 ***